-The "other" investments are comprised of companies that did not meet the criteria described in response to above question entitled, "What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?" to qualify as exhibiting positive environmental and/or social characteristics.
+The "other" investments are comprised of issuers that did not meet the criteria described in response to above question entitled, "What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?" to qualify as exhibiting positive environmental or social characteristics.
 They are investments for diversification purposes.
+Ancillary cash, cash equivalents, money market funds and derivatives for EPM are not included in the % of assets included in the asset allocation diagram above, including under "other".
+These holdings fluctuate depending on investment flows and are ancillary to the investment policy with minimal or no impact on investment operations.